orionoiro/test-tasks/django-tree-menu/readme.md

-You need to create a django application which implements a tree menu.
+I had to create a django application which implements a tree menu.

 It is necessary to follow a certain conditions: